Groene-Otter/oc2/README.md

 If you want a straight corner look, simply set the default border radius to 0.
 Check the example below

-### Font size

-If you want to change the font-size, simply do so as in the below examples.

 ### Examples

 These are the default values in Open Components.